What is PWA: Progressive Web Apps and Offline Capabilities

 PWAs should use HTTPS for secure data transmission.
 Additionally, developers should be cautious about storing sensitive data offline and ensure that service workers and caches are updated regularly to prevent security vulnerabilities.

-Introduction to Progressive Web Apps (PWA) and their Benefits
+Progressive Web Apps (PWA) and their Benefits

 Progressive Web Apps (PWAs) have altered the digital landscape by bridging the gap between web and native applications.
 They offer a unique blend of web’s wide reach and native app’s user experience.
 But what exactly are PWAs, and why are they gaining so much traction?